Intermesh/docker-groupoffice-development/README.md

 1. mariadb
 2. mailserver based on dovecot and postfix
-3. groupoffice apache web server with php 7.0 with ioncube and xdebug
+3. groupoffice apache web server with php 7.0 with ioncube and xdebug running on port 80
 4. phpunit for testing
+5. PhpMyAdmin running on port 8001.
+6. Webgrind for performance tuning runs on port 8002.
-5. composer
+7. composer
-6. sass
+8. sass

 Installation
 ------------